RBVI/chimerax-recipes/mark_blobs/mark_blobs.md

     return centers
 </pre>

-And here is some Python to define a command "markcenters" that runs this.
+And here is some Python to define a command "markblobs" that runs this.

 <pre>
 def markblobs(session, surface, radius = 0.5, color = (255,255,0,255)):